Channel Estimation for Beyond Diagonal RIS Exploiting Core Tensor Sparsity

 Table~\ref{tab:complexity} summarizes the computational complexity comparison among different methods.
-As matter of comparison, we analyze the vectorized \gls{cs} approach, which applies \gls{omp} directly to the flattened tensor measurement vector of dimension $K_{\text{ris}} N_{\text{tx}}M_{\text{rx}}$, constructing a dictionary via the Khatri-Rao product $\text{KR}(\mathbf{A}_1 \otimes \mathbf{A}_2, \mathbf{A}_3)$ with $N_{\text{grid}}^4$ atoms, covering all possible angle combinations across the three tensor modes.
+As a matter of comparison, we analyse the vectorised \gls{cs} approach, which applies \gls{omp} directly to the flattened tensor measurement vector of dimension $K_{\text{ris}} N_{\text{tx}}M_{\text{rx}}$, constructing a dictionary via the Khatri-Rao product $\text{KR}(\mathbf{A}_1 \otimes \mathbf{A}_2, \mathbf{A}_3)$ with $N_{\text{grid}}^4$ atoms, covering all possible angle combinations across the three tensor modes.
 This single-stage \gls{omp} approach incurs prohibitively high complexity $\mathcal{O}\left(S K_{\text{ris}} N_{\text{tx}}M_{\text{rx}} N_{\text{grid}}^4\right)$ that scales quartically with the grid size and does not benefit from the two-stage decomposition.
 In contrast, by exploiting the tensor structure and Kronecker factorization, \gls{storm} and \gls{star} reduce the dictionary size from $N_{\text{grid}}^4$ to $N_{\text{grid}}^2$, achieving a quadratic reduction in complexity.
 The TRICE framework, while also exploiting tensor structure, incurs a higher Stage 1 cost because it performs full tensor decomposition without exploiting core tensor sparsity.
 As shown in the table, \gls{storm} and \gls{star} share identical Stage 2 complexity but differ in their Stage 1 support recovery mechanisms, with \gls{star} providing enhanced noise robustness at the expense of a slightly higher computational cost during the support estimation phase.